wasmerio/old-docs.wasmer.io/integrations/js/wasi/server/examples/transforming-modules.md

 })

 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-// Async function to run our WASM module/instance const startWasiTask = async pathToWasmFile => {
+// Async function to run our Wasm module/instance const startWasiTask = async pathToWasmFile => {
     // Fetch the Wasm module and transform its interface